 That mostly depends on who’s doing the asking.

 Beer is almost always brewed for the current market.
-As Craft beer is so hot now, there is so much choice out there which makes it almost impossible not to find something you like.
+As Craft beer (buy beer from local breweries) is so hot now, there is so much choice out there which makes it almost impossible not to find something you like.

 This is especially true when you consider the fact that a pale lager is an incredibly difficult beer to brew to perfection.